NoteAlly/noteally-doc/docs/architect.md

 ### End-user

-NoteAlly is composed of two main and independent services, a user-friendly Web UI (frontend) built with Svelte, and a RESTful API to provide data and services to the Web UI.
+NoteAlly is composed of several microservices that work together to provide a seamless experience to the end-user.
+The end-user will interact with the NoteAlly platform through a Web UI (frontend) built with Svelte.
+The frontend will communicate with an API Gateway, which will be responsible for routing the requests to the appropriate microservices.
+The API Gateway will communicate with the microservices through a VPC Link, which will allow the API Gateway to access the resources inside the VPC.
+The microservices will be responsible for handling the requests, and for communicating with the database to retrieve and store the data.

 ### Admin